King Cake: A Twelfth Night Tradition

 King Cakes Today

 You’ve probably seen one of these Twelfth Night treats in a bakery around Mardi Gras.
 The signature oval-shaped cinnamon brioche dough is covered in purple, gold and green-colored granulated sugar, and a small plastic baby doll is tucked inside.
-Custom dictates that whoever receives the tiny favor buys the next cake or gives the next party.
+Custom dictates that whoever finds the tiny favor buys the next cake or throws the next party.

 Sticklers for tradition won’t eat a slice of king cake before Twelfth Night, as it’s believed to be bad luck.
 But if you’re willing to risk it, some bakeries sell the dessert year-round.
 By the early 21st century, more than 1 million king cakes were being consumed locally each year, with another 75,000 shipped out of state via overnight couriers.